-An ethnomusicologist studies music and focuses on the role that music plays in a given culture, according to the Society for Ethnomusicology.
-Ethnomusicologists typically work in academic settings as professors or assistant professors, and must complete field work as part of their studies.
-They typically also conduct research, write pieces for publication and educate students.
-Many of these professors work part-time or have flexible schedules, though they may face competition for tenured positions.
-As ethnomusicologists tend to work at the university level, most are required to have a doctorate in the music field.
+Ethnomusicologists study music, focusing on the role that music plays in a given culture, according to the Society for Ethnomusicology.
+Ethnomusicologists typically work in academic settings as professors or assistant professors and must complete field work or internships as part of their studies.
+Typically, they also conduct research and write pieces for publications.

 Sources: ethnomusicology.org, *U.S. Bureau of Labor Statistics

 - Learn a foreign language.
-Doctoral programs in ethnomusicology require that students know at least one language that is relevant to their research specialization.
+Doctoral programs in ethnomusicology require knowledge of at least one language relevant to a student's research specialization.

-Ethnomusicologists are typically employed in academic settings; however, they can hold positions in museums, libraries, record labels or other institutions.
-Ethnomusicology and musicology positions can be found on job boards offered at college campuses or through groups such as the Society for Ethnomusicology.
-Job applicants must typically demonstrate ethnomusicology education and credentials, as well as experience.
+As we said earlier, ethnomusicologists with the required education and experience are typically employed in academic settings; however, they can hold positions at libraries, museums, record labels, or other institutions.
+Ethnomusicology and musicology positions can be found through college campus job boards or groups like the Society for Ethnomusicology.

 - Gain Experience.
-Since many ethnomusicologists work in academia, a common requirement is that candidates have demonstrated teaching experience.
+Since many ethnomusicologists work in academia, a common requirement is that candidates have past teaching experience.

 Remember, if you're still interested in becoming an ethnomusicologist, you'll need a Doctor of Philosophy (PhD) in ethnomusicology or a closely related field.
 Most ethnomusicologists work in academia as postsecondary teachers, where they can earn a median annual salary of $72,470 as reported by the U.S. Bureau of Labor Statistics in May 2015.